 Town’s hall seat is in a spectacular building located on the main square (after 1918, after the fall of Austria-Hungary, it was here a temporary seat of the Czecho-Slovak government).

 A little bit of history

 Firstly, in the 13th century, the settlement belonged to the counts of Sv.
-Jur and Pezinok, later in 1372 became Free Royal town (privilege granted by Hungarian king Louis I from the Anjou dynasty) with right of sword and fortifications around the town.
+Jur and Pezinok, later in 1372 became a Free Royal town (privilege granted by Hungarian king Louis I from the Anjou dynasty) with the right of sword and fortifications around the town.

-As a free royal town Skalica had fortification walls with bastions and entrance gates, parts still remain.
+As a free royal town, Skalica had fortification walls with bastions and entrance gates, parts still remain.
 Skalica lied on an important ancient trade route called “Via Bohemica” connecting Prague with Budapest.

 In the 15th century, the Franciscan order came to Skalica and built a monastery and settled down.

 Thanks to the additional privileges of Hungarian king Sigismund Luxemburg Skalica was an important commercial centre.

 During the 17th century, orders of Jesuits, Karmelits’s came and settled down.

 The town had its own vineyards, ponds, distillery, brewery.
 The citizens of Skalica were famous for winemaking (300 years ago they established the Brotherhood of St. Urban, for this period is also a famous little church of St. Urban with the altar of winemakers.
 St. Urban was a patron saint of winemakers) and as great craftsmen.

 The town’s development was slowed down due to Anti-Habsburg uprisings, fires and epidemics, but at the end of the 18th and 19th century the times of prosperity went on (It was built a town hall, Jesuit church and monastery, rebuilt Franciscan church and monastery and many other buildings.)